-Consider a parent/child (downstream/upstream) proxy chaining deployment where authentication is configured on the parent proxy not on child proxy.
-But the authentication fails and can't view the users in the Authenticated user list at https://<proxy-ip>:8082/Auth/User-Logins/Summary/Realm/
+Consider a parent/child (downstream/upstream) proxy chaining deployment where authentication is configured on the parent proxy and not on the child proxy, but authentication fails and users can't be viewed in the Authenticated user list at https://<proxy-ip>:8082/Auth/User-Logins/Summary/Realm/

 This article uses explicit proxy to demonstrate the configuration.

-On the downstream proxy, permit 407 challenges by executing the below command on CLI.
+On the downstream proxy, permit 407 challenges by executing the below command in Command Line Interface (CLI).

 Child proxy PCAP: